|

 love to see someone show a complete aircraft from each of these Gruppes complete

+with bands.
 Because Brett is also a modeler, no review would be complete without a

 mention of the EagleCals accompanying decal sheet.
 I feel that when you publish